OTD Course Descriptions

 OTD781 Fieldwork 1:1

 This course provides fieldwork education that focuses on the application of evaluation, intervention and consultation working with pediatrics and clients with mental health and/or psychosocial issues.
 Activities will be implemented with individuals and/or groups.
 Students will comply with high ethical, confidential, and practice standards.
-This course will require an average of 12 hours a week in a clinic, hospital, or community-based setting.
+This course will require an average of 6 hours a week in a clinic, hospital, or community-based setting.
 Student domain of learning used: Clinic/Fieldwork Education.
-Two semester hours.
+One semester hour.

 OTD782 Fieldwork 1:2

-This course provides fieldwork education in a variety of settings where students apply clinical and professional reasoning in safely selecting and implementing assessments and interventions to meet the occupational needs of clients.
-Fieldwork experiences may include supervision by clinical educator in a practice setting, faculty practice, simulation lab with standardized patients, or faculty-led site visits.
-Students will spend an average of 30-40 hours per semester engaging in fieldwork 1:2 experiences.
-Student domains of learning used: Assessment/Intervention Skills; Clinical/Professional Application and
+This course provides fieldwork education in an adult physical dysfunction setting where students apply clinical and professional reasoning in safely selecting and implementing assessments and interventions to meet the occupational needs of clients.
+This course will require an average of 40-60 hours in a clinic, hospital, or other OT setting supervised by a clinical educator.
+Student domains of learning used: Assessment/Intervention Skills; Clinical/Professional Application and Clinic/Fieldwork Education.
+One semester hour.

 OTD 783 Fieldwork 1:3

-This course provides fieldwork education in an adult physical dysfunction setting where students apply clinical and professional reasoning in safely selecting and implementing assessments and interventions to meet the occupational needs of clients.
-This course will require an average of 80 hours in a clinic, hospital, or other OT setting supervised by a clinical educator.
+This course provides fieldwork education in a variety of specialty and/or emerging settings where students apply clinical and professional reasoning in safely selecting and implementing assessments and interventions to meet the occupational needs of clients.
+Fieldwork experiences may include supervision by clinical educator in a practice setting, faculty practice, simulation lab with standardized patients, faculty-led site visits, or other professional as appropriate.
+Students will spend an average of 40-60 hours per semester engaging in fieldwork 1:3 experiences.
 Student domains of learning used: Assessment/Intervention Skills; Clinical/Professional Application and Clinic/Fieldwork Education.
-Two semester hours.
+One semester hour.

 OTD814 - Professional Development